Nurses must drop pay demands to ‘send clear message to Putin’, cabinet minister says

 ’This is a time to come together and to send a very clear message to Mr Putin that we’re not going to be divided in this way’

-Nurses and ambulance drivers should drop their demands for pay rises to match soaring inflation to “send a clear message” to Vladimir Putin, a cabinet minister says.
+Nurses and ambulance drivers are helping Vladimir Putin in his assault on Ukraine by demanding big pay rises, a cabinet minister has said, triggering widespread ridicule.

-Nadhim Zahawi switched tack in the battle to avert pre-Christmas NHS strikes by claiming they would reveal a “divided” UK when a united front is needed over Russia’s “illegal war”.
+Nadhim Zahawi switched tack in the battle to avert pre-Christmas NHS strikes by claiming they would expose a “divided” UK when a united front is needed over Russia’s “illegal war”.

 “This is a time to come together and to send a very clear message to Mr Putin that we’re not going to be divided in this way,” the Tory party chair said.

-Union leaders say an improved pay offer for nurses, similar to that made in Scotland, could help break the deadlock, accusing the health secretary Steve Barclay of refusing to even discuss the issue.
+Unite’s general secretary, Sharon Graham, said: “Another multi-millionaire government minister has chosen to attack ordinary workers whose only crime has been to refuse to take a pay cut.

+"Nadhim Zahawi’s allegation that Britain’s nurses, ambulance drivers and teachers are allies of Vladimir Putin is as ridiculous as it is disgraceful.”

-The Royal College of Nursing is planning to strike on 15 and 20 December.
+The RCN is planning to strike on 15 and 20 December.
 Only five areas of care will be protected: chemotherapy, critical care, dialysis, paediatric intensive care and neonatal.

 Mr Zahawi said the military is being trained to drive ambulances if necessary, as well as to staff border posts in a worsening winter of discontent.